CommandPost/CommandPost-Website/index.md

 # User Guide:

-You can learn about CommandPost's feature [here](http://commandpost.io/userguide/).
+You can learn about CommandPost's features [here](http://commandpost.io/userguide/).

 # System Requirements:

-CommandPost requires **Final Cut Pro 10.3** (or above).
-It will not work on any previous versions of Final Cut Pro.
+CommandPost requires **Final Cut Pro 10.3** or above.
+It will not work on any previous version of Final Cut Pro.

-It’s compatible with **macOS 10.10.5** (or above), and works with any language and keyboard layout.
+It requires **macOS 10.10.5** or above, and works with any language and keyboard layout.

-The Touch Bar feature requires [macOS Sierra 10.12.1 build 16B2657](https://support.apple.com/kb/dl1897) (or above).
+The Virtual Touch Bar feature requires [macOS Sierra 10.12.1 build 16B2657](https://support.apple.com/kb/dl1897) or above.

 We recommend changing the CommandPost Notification alert style to Alerts.
 This can be done in the Notifications section of macOS System Preferences once CommandPost has been installed.